firebase/FirebaseUI-Android/auth/README.md

 ```
 startActivityForResult(
-    // Get an instance of AuthUI based on the current activity (this in the line blow)
+    // Get an instance of AuthUI based on the current activity (`this` in the line below)
     AuthUI.getInstance(this).createSignInIntentBuilder().build(),
     RC_SIGN_IN);
 ```